We've independently reviewed this article to make sure it's as accurate as we can make it.

 #4 Fix or Replace the Control Panel

-So, if there’s an issue with your control panel, your dishwasher may not work correctly, and it can restart by itself.
+If there’s an issue with your control panel, your dishwasher can restart over and over and stop working.

-This is why, if you’ve tried the three fixes above but the issue persists, I recommend replacing your control panel.
+So, if you’ve tried the three fixes above, but your dishwasher keeps restarting, I recommend replacing your control panel.

-If you believe the restart issue is from your control panel, there are times where a shorted or faulty component can cause a board to act incorrectly due to a short circuit.
+If you believe the restart issue is from your control panel, there are times where a shorted or faulty component can cause the board to act incorrectly due to a short circuit.

 One tip is to unplug each circuit independently to see if removing the shorted component resolves the short circuit and causes the board to act as expected again.

-- Check your dishwasher’s model number (this label is usually located on the side of the door).
+- Check your dishwasher’s model number (this label is usually on the door’s side).

-- Disconnect your dishwasher from the wall outlet or flip the house circuit breaker switch to the Off position.
+- Disconnect your dishwasher from the wall outlet or flip the house circuit breaker switch to Off.

 - Access the control panel following the instructions in the user or tech manual.
-The location and access varies per model – GE is under the dishwasher, Whirlpool is behind the front panel, Bosch is in the lower right rear of the dishwasher.
+The location and access vary per model – GE is typically under the dishwasher, Whirlpool is behind the front panel, and Bosch is in the lower right rear of the dishwasher.